The devastating true story of Elephant Man, Joseph Merrick

 "He was more than a freak show.
 Those who met him saw beyond his deformities, as I did when I wrote my book.
 I focused more on the man, not on his condition.
 He was an educated young man with an inquisitive mind.

-"Joseph had the ability to make good judgements and make quick decisions which saw him turn his disadvantage to a great advantage.," Vigor-Mungovin said.
+"Joseph had the ability to make good judgments and make quick decisions which saw him turn his disadvantage to a great advantage.," Vigor-Mungovin said.

 "Knowing now that Joseph rests in peace and has a burial site does not end his story.
 But hopefully it will be the start of the true story of Joseph Carey Merrick."